datenanfragen/website/content/en/privacy.md

     "aliases": [ "privacy-policy", "data-protection" ]
 }

-Our privacy policy was last changed on December 23, 2024.
+Our privacy policy was last changed on September 10, 2025.

 ## General remarks